 Drills are essential and are held to familiarize the occupants of a building with the signals, process, and procedures so that in case of emergency there will be no hesitation or confusion.
-Each school in the district will conduct at least one (1) safety-related drill per month to teach students and staff the basic functional responses to potential threats and hazards: evacuation, lockdown, shelter-in-place, and drop, cover and hold on.
-This includes including summer months when school is in session with students.
-These drills will teach students the following three (3) basic functional drill responses: All persons in the building must take part in the drills.
+Each school in the district will conduct at least one (1) safety-related drill per month to teach students and staff the basic functional responses to potential threats and hazards: evacuation, lockdown, shelter-in-place, and drop, cover, and hold on.
+This includes summer months when school is in session with students.
+All persons in the building must take part in the drills.
 District schools may hold unannounced drills.
 Drills through the Rave 911 system will be activated three (3) times per year.